wallisch/ChromaSwift/README.md

 let testFingerprint = try?
 AudioFingerprint(from: audioFileURL)

-// Optionally, specify the AudioFingerprintAlgorithm (Default: .test2) testFingerprint = try?
+// Optionally, specify the AudioFingerprintAlgorithm (Default: .test2)
+// Note that only .test2 fingerprints can be looked up at the AcoustID service testFingerprint = try?
 AudioFingerprint(from: audioFileURL, algorithm: .test4)

 // And / Or the maximum duration to sample in seconds (Default: 120)
-// Pass nil to fingerprint the entire file testFingerprint = try?
-AudioFingerprint(from: audioFileURL, maxDuration: 10.0)
+// Pass nil to sample the entire file testFingerprint = try?
+AudioFingerprint(from: audioFileURL, maxSampleDuration: 10.0)
 ```

 ### Handling fingerprints